Introduction to Java Developer Interview Questions And Answer

-This is the basic Java Developer Interview Questions asked in an interview.
-Static is a commonly used keyword, which is associated with variables, methods and nested classes in java.
+These are the basic Java Developer Interview Questions asked in an interview.
+Static is a commonly used keyword, which is associated with variables, methods, and nested classes in java.
 The real use of the keyword is for memory management of these constructs, as detailed next.

-When a variable is created as static in Java, it gets memory allocated to it only once, and that too when the class in which it is declared gets loaded.
-This is the reason why these variables are used to declare properties of other variables which are shared amongst them and do not change.
+1. Static variables in java: When a variable is created as static in Java, it gets memory allocated to it only once, and that too when the class in which it is declared gets loaded.
+This is why these variables are used to declare properties of other variables shared amongst them and do not change.

-Methods in java can also be declared as static, and as such, these are then connected to the entire class, without being limited to any single object of the class.
-Invocation of such a method declared as static does not require the instance of the class and these methods can work on the static data of the class and can even make updates to the value of static constants and variables.
+2. Static methods in java: Methods in java can also be declared as static, and as such, these are then connected to the entire class without being limited to any single object of the class.
+Invocation of such a method declared as static does not require the instance of the class, and these methods can work on the static data of the class and can even make updates to the value of static constants and variables.

-This is also the reason why the main function in java is by default static and hence no object is required to invoke it and this leads to a better memory management.
+This is also why the main function in java is by default static, and hence no object is required to invoke it, which leads to better memory management.

 Part 2 –Java Developer Interview Questions (Advanced)

-The ‘this’ keyword is widely observed in all java codes and scripts, and it, in fact, is a reference variable which is used by programmers to refer to the current object in use.
+The ‘this’ keyword is widely observed in all java codes and scripts, and it, in fact, is a reference variable that programmers use to refer to the current object in use.
 The method of the current class can be suitable invoked using the ‘this’ keyword.
-The java compiler implicitly adds the keyword to the method, if you do not specify the same.
+The java compiler implicitly adds the keyword to the method if you do not specify the same.

 6. Explain what pointers are and elaborate if they can be used in java?

-Pointers are a special class of variables which are available in a lot of programming constructs such as C++.
-These are used to reference a particular position in the memory and this is coming off as a very powerful way of explicit memory allocation, management, and traversing amounts memory units.
+Pointers are a special class of variables that are available in a lot of programming constructs such as C++.
+These are used to reference a particular position in the memory, and this is coming off as a very powerful way of explicit memory allocation, management, and traversing amounts of memory units.

 7. Explain the concept of object cloning and how is this used in java?

-This is the advanced Java Developer Interview Questions asked in an interview.
-There are times when one needs to use the exact copy of an object for a specific purpose, without changing the actual object in any way.
+These are the advanced Java Developer Interview Questions asked in an interview.
+There are times when one needs to use the exact copy of an object for a specific purpose without changing the actual object in any way.
 The option, in this case, is to create another similar object, which will require a greater amount of memory to be expensed, and this is where the construct of object cloning provided by java comes to prove beneficial.

-The clone() methods of the object class implement the concept of object cloning but require the implementation of the java.lang.A cloneable interface of the object class whose clone you are trying to create.
+The clone() methods of the object class implement object cloning and require the implementation of the java.lang.A cloneable interface of the object class whose clone you are trying to create.
 Devoid of this, a CloneNotSupportedException is generated by the clone() method of the class.

-This has been a guide to List Of Java Developer Interview Questions and answers so that the candidate can crackdown these Java Developer Interview Questions easily.
-You may also look at the following articles to learn more
+This has been a guide to a List Of Java Developer Interview Questions and answers so that the candidate can crackdown these Java Developer Interview Questions easily.
+You may also look at the following articles to learn more.